Marsupials Biology and Management

 Get started!

-• Discover the diversity, biology, behaviour, and wellbeing of marsupial animals
+• Discover the diversity, biology, behaviour, and ecology of marsupial animals.

-• Explore how that knowledge can be applied to better managing individual animals or populations of animals, in the wild or in captivity.
+• Explore how that knowledge can be applied to better managing individual animals or populations of animals, in the wild and in captivity.

 • A course for people working with animals, those in a wildlife management position or anyone who is hoping to work with animals.